alexshpilkin/studies/condit.md

 opportunity to save and restore the frame stack pointer, to make the "parallel return stack" actually track the real one.

-A final word of warning: my implementations of `THROW` and `CATCH` use ANS throw code 1 and pass through any other.
-However, this is to be understood more as a debugging aid than a serious attempt at
-compatibility: an ANS exception passing through a condition handling construct will still break things.
+A final word of warning: my implementations of `THROW ( -* )` and `CATCH ( ... xt -- ... f )` use ANS throw code 1 and pass through any others.
+However, this is to be understood more as a debugging aid than a serious attempt at compatibility: an ANS exception passing through a condition handling construct will still break things.

 ## SIGNAL, HANDLE, and DECLINE